ayush-0110/treasue-backend/README.md

 3. Login system
 4. Asynchoronous loading components.
 5. Assessing various soft skills.
+6. Time elapsed is tracked, updated and best time is also stored.
-6. If a user reloads the page or signs-in again, he starts from where he left earlier.
+7. If a user reloads the page or signs-in again, he starts from where he left earlier.

 ## Levels:
 - Level 1: A riddle.
+Three chances are given to a user for correct answer, score decreases by 15 for each wrong attempt.
+User gets +100 for correct submission in first go.
-- Level 2: Involves critical thinking and observation, user has to search something from a link.
+- Level 2: Involves critical thinking and observation, user has to draw some inference from a link. +100 for correct answer.
 - Level 3: Attention to detail, Perseverance are assessed.
-User has to watch a video and answer a question.
+User has to watch a video and answer a question. +100 for correct answer.
 - Level 4: jigsaw puzzle.
+Here time taken is also tracked and scores are awarded accordingly.
+Solving within 1.5 minutes gives 100 points, points decrease by -10 every 15 seconds.
-- Level 5: A random trivia question to assess user's critical thinking and logic building.
+- Level 5: A random trivia question to assess user's critical thinking and logic building. +100 for correct answer.

 ## Images:
 ## Login: